Aptyos/CleanDataWeek04/README.md

 #### The following files are included:
  The required files( and directories) to execute succesfully the script "run_analysis.R" :
 - new_features_info.txt: Shows information about the variables used on the feature vector.
-- features.txt: List of all features.
-- train/X_train.txt: Original Training set.
-- train/y_train.txt: Original Training labels.
-- train/subject_train.txt: Each row identifies the subject who performed the activity for each window sample.
-Its range is from 1 to 30.
-- test/X_test.txt: Original Test set.
-- test/y_test.txt: Original Test labels.
-- test/subject_test.txt:   Each row identifies the subject who performed the activity for each window sample.
-Its range is from 2 to 24.